Gh123-DFP/Gh123-DFP/README.md

 This tool was made for EDUCATIONAL PURPOSE ONLY!

 How To RUN :
-cd Vulnerability-Scanner
-chmod +x Vuln-Scanner.sh
-sudo bash Vuln-Scanner.sh
+Make sure you have nmap installer (Use this command to install it into a Linux/Unix System : sudo apt-get install nmap) cd Vulnerability-Scanner chmod +x Vuln-Scanner.sh sudo bash Vuln-Scanner.sh